BrightspaceUI/core/components/dialog/README.md

 ## Focus Management

-When opened, dialogs will automatically place focus on the first focusable element within its content.
-When a dialog is closed, focus will return to the element that initiated the opening of the dialog.
+When opened, focus will be automatically placed within the dialog.
+The element to be focused will either be the content element having the optional `autofocus` attribute, or a focusable element identified by the dialog depending on the type of dialog.
+For `d2l-dialog` and `d2l-dialog-fullscreen`, the first focusable element will be focused.
+For `d2l-dialog-confirm`, the least destructive action will be focused, which is assumed to be the first non-primary button in the footer.

 ### Specifying an autofocus element